Your Business Process: Define It Or Your Client Will Define It For You

 Have you ever had a client ask you to do something that wasn’t in the plan for today or this week, and you did?
 Have they asked you if they could change the process of paying you after you started the work?
 Do you feel unorganized, lacking a sense of direction in your own business?
 But how do you go about getting some order?
 Larry will break this down for you simple to understand steps that make sense to any owner or key person in your company.
-We often make it more difficult than it needs to be, sometimes because we are too close, which can be part of the problem.
+We often make it more difficult than it needs to be, sometimes because we are too close, which can be a problem.

 Define when the business process begins with the potential client